rmetzler/bliki/wiki/mysql/choose-something-else.md

   case](https://dev.mysql.com/doc/refman/5.5/en/timestamp-initialization.html)
   of at most one `TIMESTAMP` column per table and at most one sequence-derived column.
 Who designed this mess?
-    * Furthermore, there's no way to say "no default" and raise an error when an INSERT forgets to provide a value.
+    * Furthermore, there's no way to say “no default” and raise an error when an INSERT forgets to provide a value.
 The default `DEFAULT` is either `NULL` or a zero-like constant (`0`, `''`, and so on).
 Even for types with no meaningful zero-like values (`DATETIME`).